mohamedaliznidi/the-book-of-bugs-n-charms/typescript/advanced-patterns.md

 type ProcessObject<T> = { [K in keyof T]: ProcessValue<T[K]> };
 ```

-### Issue 2: Circular Type References
+### Curse 2: The Circular Type References Trap
-Circular references can cause TypeScript to fail.
+Circular references can cause TypeScript to fail with mystical compilation errors and infinite loops.

-**Solution:**
+**Counter-Spell:**
-Use interfaces for recursive types:
+Use interfaces for recursive types to break the circular enchantment:
 ```typescript
 // ❌ Wrong - can cause issues
 type TreeNode<T> = {